 What the world most needs now is better management.

-Democracy is now dysfunctional because of money's increasing role and poorly or misinformed voters.
+Modern media, social networks, money, foreign and domestic propaganda, lies, and the loss of shared facts, threaten to end decision making by factually informed voters.
+Democracy is now dysfunctional.
 Fake news, outright lies, and the ability to selectively view only news that reinforces a particular mind set greatly exacerbates this problem.
 In the US extreme public dissatisfaction with government reflects this fact.
 The present system of public elections is like having a mob deliver a verdict without attending a trial.
 Even worse, much of the mob is informed primarily by paid advertisement, pandering pundits, or highly biased sources.

 A Tribunal Convention is to elections what a trial is to criminal justice.
 Jurors attend a trial and listen to the parties, the witnesses and their cross examination.
 In addition to this exposure to facts and arguments Jurors deliberate and discus the issues with each other before rendering a verdict.
 This process is taken very seriously by jurors because they individually bear a meaningful responsibility.
 Most if not all jurors are ennobled by their responsibility and therefore try to honestly and open-mindedly consider the information presented in the trail they witness.
 The same will be true for Tribunes who attend a public Tribunal Convention.